Warehouse Management System Benefits

 Why and When should you plan on implementing a warehouse management system (WMS)?

-WMS systems are meant to automate and implement tracking in a day to day activities of a warehouse.
+WMS systems are meant to automate and implement tracking for day to day activities of a warehouse.
 Locating a particular item within the warehouse can be challenging for a large warehouse with multiple staff members.
-WMS solves that pain.
-It is much more beyond that.
-WMS is capable of monitoring product quantities, cycle counting, picking, packing, shipping and managing multiple locations.
+WMS takes out that pain.
+Its applications go beyond just that.
+WMS is capable of monitoring product quantities, cycle counting, picking, packing, shipping, and managing multiple locations.

 Following are the indicators to implement WMS:

 - You have multiple warehouses

 - You fail to dispatch orders within specified SLA